US women beat Jamaica 5-0 at the W Championship

-MONTERREY, Mexico (AP) — Sophia Smith scored twice in the opening minutes and the U.S. women’s national team edged closer to a spot in the 2023 World Cup with a 5-0 victory over Jamaica on Thursday in the CONCACAF W Championship.
+MONTERREY, Mexico (AP) — The U.S. women’s national team qualified for the 2023 World Cup on Thursday night at the CONCACAF W Championship.

-With two victories at the W Championship, the United States leads its group and is in position to qualify for next summer’s World Cup, co-hosted by Australia and New Zealand.
-The Americans could wrap it up later Thursday with a win or draw for Haiti against Mexico.
+The United States defeated Jamaica 5-0 at Estadio BBVA but had to wait until Haiti downed Mexico 3-0 in the late game to secure a spot in next summer’s World Cup in Australia and New Zealand.

-The United States has played in every World Cup, winning the last two tournaments and four overall.
+With two victories at the W Championship, the United States was atop its group and became the first team to win one of the region’s four World Cup berths up for grabs.
+The U.S. women have qualified for every World Cup, winning the last two tournaments and four overall.

 Rose Lavelle scored in the 59th minute and Kristie Mewis added a goal in the 83rd.
 Some three minutes later Trinity Rodman, daughter for former NBA player Dennis Rodman, scored her second international goal.

-“Obviously, being a young player on this team, it can be a little bit intimidating, but I think I’ve found my confidence and I’ve just felt I can be myself on the field,” Smith said.
+“Obviously, being a young player on this team, it can be a little bit intimidating, but I think I’ve found my confidence and I’ve just felt I can be myself on the field,” said Smith, who has eight international goals.
 “That’s just what I’ve been doing and my team has been super supportive of that.”

 Megan Rapinoe was not available for the match because she was at the White House on Thursday to receive the Medal of Freedom, the nation’s highest civilian honor.